The Bankrate promise

-If you’ve decided that refinancing is right for you, take the time to ensure that you get the best deal out of the process.
+If you’ve decided that refinancing is right for you, take the time to ensure you get the best deal out of the process.

 1. Compare lenders

 Every lender sets its own rates, repayment terms and features, so comparing your options is key to finding the most savings.
 Many lenders let you see what rates and terms you’re eligible for using what’s known as prequalification — an online application that uses only a soft credit check.

 After getting prequalified with a few lenders to find your most favorable terms, you should also consider unique perks.
-For instance, if you change jobs and your pay schedule is different, can you move your student loan due date?
+For instance, if you change jobs and your pay schedule also changes, can you move your student loan due date?
 What are your forbearance options?
 Can you receive any discounts?
 All of these could help you decide between similar lenders.

 2. Complete an application

 Once you’ve decided on a lender, it’s time to complete an application.
 Private lenders use your credit score and history to determine your interest rate and terms, so at this point you will go through a hard credit check.
 If you don’t have a great credit score or much of a credit history, you’ll need to get a co-signer to help you qualify for a loan.
 A co-signer is responsible for repaying your loan if you fail to make payments.

 For your application, you’ll likely need to provide recent pay stubs, tax forms and identification.
 If you have a co-signer, they’ll need these documents as well.